YazanSalem/TipCalculator/README.md

 - User can enter a bill amount, choose a tip percentage, and see the tip and total values.
 - User can select between tip percentages by dragging the slider
-- The following optional features are implemented:
-- Added a "split bill feature" that allows users to split the bill and provides the total bill per pers
+- Added a "split bill feature" that allows users to split the bill and provides the total bill per person